Skills to practice at home

 - Show your child how to climb stairs safely and be able to understand how to keep safe.
 Talk to them about staying safe and offer chances to do things safely, such as climbing.
 A visit to an outdoor playground is perfect to practise running, jumping and climbing.

-- Check with your GP that all of your child’s immunisations (often called pre-school boosters) are up to date.
+- Check with your health visitor that all of your child’s immunisations (often called pre-school boosters) are up to date.

 Children who have started to practise these simple skills at home have a better chance of focusing on learning when they start school.